How to Strikethrough in Excel

 Let’s assume we have this list of shows and movies to watch in column A and when we update the status for the show as ‘Watched’, Excel will automatically format the adjacent cell with Strikethrough.

 To do this, first select the cell range you want to format.
-Then, go to the ‘Home’ tab, from the ‘Styles’ group select ‘Conditional Formatting’, from that choose ‘New Rule’ from the drop-down list.
+Then, switch to the ‘Home’ tab, click the ‘Conditional Formatting’ in the ‘Styles’ group, and from the drop-down choose ‘New Rule’ option.

 In the New Formatting Rule dialog box, select ‘Use a formula to determine which cells to format’ and write the below Formula in the ’Format values where this formula is true box’: